 Mawdo Quotes in So Long a Letter

 The So Long a Letter quotes below are all either spoken by Mawdo or refer to Mawdo.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Waveland Press edition of So Long a Letter published in 2012.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Waveland Press edition of So Long a Letter published in 2012.).

 Chapter 12 Quotes

 I was irritated.
 He was asking me to understand.
 But to understand what?
 The supremacy of instinct?
 The right to betray?
 The justification of the desire for variety?
 I could not be an ally to polygamic instincts.
 What, then, was I to understand?

 Mawdo Character Timeline in So Long a Letter